The Student Guide Programme is Heriot-Watt's peer-assisted learning (PAL) scheme at our Edinburgh and Borders campuses.

 What is a student guide?

-Student guides (SGs) are students in Year 3 or above of their programme who help to teach students in Years 1 or 2 of the same programme.
+Student guides (SGs) are students in Year 3 or above of their programme who help students in Years 1 or 2 with their studies.
 They give extra support alongside what the University already offers.
 As current students, they can give help and advice based on their own first-hand experience.

 What is a student learner?

 A student learner (SL) is a student in either Year 1 or 2 who is part of the student guide programme and receives support from a student guide.